-This phase for us was really quick: we knew momentarily that we had to organise our processes.
+This phase for us was rapid: we knew that we need to organize our processes.

-Having in mind our experience and mindset, we also knew how and what other companies are doing, so we recapped good processes we learned from them and talked about how and which we can apply for us.
+Keeping in mind our experience and mindset, we also knew how and what other companies do, so we recapped good processes we learned from them and talked about how we can apply for us.

 In dev tasks, these represent your acceptance criteria.
 This is the bare minimum that you have to do when you start building your solution.

 So we did exactly that: we have written ourselves a list of acceptance criteria.
-I, personally, am a major fan of The Golden Circle (the model, not the new Kingsman movie) so we have written our acceptances as an answer to why we want to do this.
+I, personally, am a major fan of The Golden Circle (the model, not the new Kingsman movie), so we have written our acceptances as to answer why we want to do this.

-We also defined the flow of our tasks with the stages of defining a task, working on it, confirming it was done properly and finally releasing it.
+We also defined the flow of our tasks with the stages of defining a task, working on it, confirming it was appropriately done, and finally releasing it.

-We are flexible and adaptable to changes which is reflected through our time management and focus that arrived from good planning.WHY for Task stage
+We are flexible and adaptable to changes reflected through our time management and focus that arrived from good planning.WHY for Task stage

-This phase is really important because this is the entry-point for the whole company.
-Stating clearly why we are doing each stage is really important for the big picture and it makes it easier to get people on board with large scale changes.
+This phase is crucial because this is the entry point for the whole company.
+Stating why we are doing each stage is really important for the big picture, and it makes it easier to get people on board with large-scale changes.

-After we defined our problem, we started working on solutions: choosing/abandoning tools, selecting processes, defining how we communicate with clients, how we’re going to track employee satisfaction, etc.
+After we defined our problem, we started working on solutions: choosing/abandoning tools, selecting processes, specifying how we communicate with clients, how we’re going to track employee satisfaction, etc.

 We drew diagrams and expanded each stage from the previous phase.
-This gave us a bigger picture on what we are going to tackle as smaller problems.
+This gave us a bigger picture of what we are going to tackle as more minor problems.
 Finally, it looked like this:

-And every single smaller problem was defined with it’s why.
-We then went on to how we are going to do each single element of our process.
+And every single smaller problem was defined with its why.
+We then went on to how we are going to do every single element of our process.

 Here are two examples: